 By that point, most Upper Bucks County towns had morning parade ceremonies that included the laying of flowers and singing of hymns at gravesides, with a marching band accompanying the group.
 After a public memorial service that mixed patriotism and faith, baseball games promptly started.

-The first major Decoration Day parade in Perkasie appears to have occurred on May 30, 1892.
-The grand parade marked three big developments in town: the official opening of a new amusement park (Menlo Park), the placement of the cornerstone for Perkasie’s new school (today known as the Chalkboard Apartments) and the unofficial ceremony for the town’s new train depot.
+The first major Decoration Day parade in Perkasie occurred on May 30, 1892.
+The grand parade marked three big developments in town: the official opening of a new amusement park (Menlo Park), the placement of the cornerstone for Perkasie’s new school on Arch Street and the unofficial ceremony for the town’s new train depot.
 An estimated 5,000 people were at Menlo Park’s opening, which included a carousel.
 The parade featured a half-mile-long procession of horse carriages decorated with buntings.

 In 1899, another major parade occurred just a few weeks after the merger of Perkasie Borough and the village of Benjamin.
 The procession started at 8 a.m. at Saint Andrew’s Union Church in South Perkasie, and proceeded to cemeteries in Sellersville and Perkasie.
 The afternoon and evening festivities were at Menlo Park, which were marred by a brawl during the annual Perkasie-Sellersville baseball game.